ljpeach/SpecificDifficultyMazeGenerator/README.md

 - Difficulty Model:
     - Investigate alterations to models that account for super short solution path mazes (trivial adjacent start and end points)
 - Neural Network not set up
-- Agent functions for data analysis not written
-- Overarching UI not implemented
 - Implement exceptions